driver733/blog/_posts/2020/08/2020-08-20-testing-gradle-precompiled-script-plugins.md

     .build()
 ```

-The build result allows us to check the outcome of each task that was executed
+The build result allows us to check the outcome of each task that was executed:

 ```kotlin
 buildResult.task("build")?.outcome shouldBe TaskOutcome.SUCCESS
 ```

-as well as the output of the build:
+As well as the output of the build:
 ```kotlin
 output.contains("BUILD SUCCESSFUL")
 ```